FocusedObjective/vista/README.md

 - preventing AI slop in code, pull requests, and product direction
 - connecting measures to real business outcomes

 VISTA is not a celebration of activity.
-It is a discipline for better decisions under accelerated output.
+It is a discipline for better decisions under accelerating output.

 ---